5jt/dyalog-cookbook/manuscript/10_documentation.md

 * Version number
 * Version data

-These pieces of information are then integrated accordingly into the document.
+These pieces of information are then integrated into the document.

 #### Copyright